The best float rods for silvers

 What to look for in a waggler rod for silvers

 When it comes to a rod for silverfish there are a few variables to consider.
-Where will you be fishing and what will you be targeting are the main questions you need to ask, as the rod specification will vary deepening on the answer.
+Where will you be fishing and what will you be targeting are the main questions you need to ask, as the rod specification will vary depending on the answer.

 If you intend to target roach, ide and skimmers on a commercial, then a soft through action rod of around 12ft in length will be perfect, as there are no snags to contend with, so you won't end up bumping the fish off.
+If you visit mixed fisheries that has tench, crucians or even barbel in that tend to fight much harder and grow bigger you will want to opt for a stronger rod, either a specimen version or pellet waggler rod to help control these fish!

 If you are targeting chub on a river though, this type of rod will struggle.
 You will need a stronger rod of around 13-15ft, depending on the size and flow of the river.
 You will need to be able to control the float, whilst having the power in reserve to steer those big fish away from snags and against the flow towards you.